How I Learned to Stop Worrying and Love Retraining: Extended results and complete tables

 \subsubsection{WideResNet on CIFAR-100}

 For each method (including BIMP) we tune weight decay over 1e-4, 2e-4 and 5e-4 and keep momentum fixed at 0.9.
-Since momentum plays a crucial part in the justification of GSM, we tune it over 0.9 and 0.95.
-We vary the initial learning rate between 0.05, 0.1 and 0.15 for all methods (including CS).
-The decay of the schedule follows the same pattern as listed in \cref{tab:problem_config}, where BIMP clearly follows its own cyclic learning rate schedule.
-Otherwise, we used the following grids. \paragraph{BIMP}\mbox{}\\ Initial training budget epochs: $\{20, 60, 100\}$. \paragraph{GMP}\mbox{}\\ Equally distributed pruning steps: $\{20, 100\}$.
+We vary the initial learning rate between 0.05, 0.1 and 0.15 for all methods and we use the learning rate schedule of \cref{tab:problem_config} but additionally include a linear schedule with initial learning rate value set to 0.1.
+Otherwise, we used the following grids. \paragraph{BIMP}\mbox{}\\ Initial training budget epochs: $\{20, 60, 100\}$.\\ Number of pruning phases of equal length: $\{1, 2, 3, 4\}$. \paragraph{GMP}\mbox{}\\ Equally distributed pruning steps: $\{20, 100\}$.